August 18, 2023

 The Secured Overnight Financing Rate (SOFR) is set to take Libor's place in the United States.
 SOFR's foundation lies in the rates that U.S. institutions offer for overnight loans, with Treasury bonds serving as collateral in repo agreements.
 These transactions help institutions maintain liquidity, and SOFR aggregates the rates from these exchanges to offer a more transparent benchmark.

-For a comprehensive breakdown of the most popular market data providers, read our blog "Bloomberg Terminal vs. Refinitiv Eikon: 2023 Comparison".
+For a comprehensive breakdown of the most popular market data providers, read our blog "Bloomberg vs. Refinitiv vs. BlueGamma - Navigating the Market Data Maze".

 How Does the End of Libor Impact Your Loans?